 - reducing the air temperature - not a comfort solution

-- increase the moisture content in the air - may increase the condensation and damage of building constructions
+- increase the moisture content in the air - may increase the condensation and damage of the building constructions for indoor pools

 - remove the wet surface - possible with plastic blankets on the water surface outside operation time.
 Very effective and commonly used

-To reduce the energy consumption and to avoid moisture damages in building constructions it is common to use heat recycling devices with heat pumps that moves latent heat from the air to the water in the swimming pool.
+To reduce the energy consumption and to avoid moisture damages in building constructions it is common to use heat recycling devices with heat pumps moving latent heat from the air to the water in the swimming pool.